 WASTE TIRE COLLECTION PROGRAM

-The waste tire collection program will resume in Fall 2014.
+This program will resume in the Fall of 2015

 COMPACT FLUORESCENT LIGHTBULBS

 Take your used compact fluorescent bulbs to our Household Hazardous Waste drop-off site (see above for more information).